BYUCS260/Lab1-Portfolio/README.md

 ### A portfolio should (and yours must) include at least the following sections defined in your index.html file in this repository:
 - A brief about section (similar to a resume objective statement but with more information about you)
-- Projects (include at least 3, even if they're super simple HTML pages)
+- Links to Projects you have completed (include at least 3, even if they're super simple HTML pages).
+Write your own html pages to link to, dont link to existing html pages on other sites.
 - A work experience section (This would be a good place for your lists)
 - Links to sites like github and linkedin where someone could learn more